slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."
 -- Dale Carnegie*

-> *"If you expect magic in every encounter, you'll find it."
+> *"If you expect magic in every encounter, you’ll find it."
 -- Adam Robinson*

 ### Why most people don’t like networking?